Wendell Davis (cornerback)

-Wendell Davis (born June 27, 1973) is former American football cornerback in the National Football League for the Dallas Cowboys.
+Wendell Davis (born June 27, 1973) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys.
 He served as the head coach of the San Angelo Bandits and the Texas Revolution of the Champions Indoor Football (CIF).
 He played college football at the University of Oklahoma.

-Early years
+Early life

 Davis attended Wichita North High School, where he was a two-time All-City linebacker, while also playing fullback on offense.
 He was a three-year starter and led the team in tackles in his last two years.

 He was also selected All-City in track and field as a senior, after placing second in the 4 × 100 metres relay, third in the 4 × 400 metres relay and third in the 400 metres.

 College career

 Davis moved on to Coffeyville Community College, where he was converted into a cornerback and became a two-year starter.
 As a sophomore, he posted 49 tackles, 5 interceptions and 17 passes defensed.
 He was named All-Jayhawk Conference and honorable-mention NJCAA All-American.
 He was ranked by Super Prep Magazine as the third-best junior college player in the nation.